vertueux/smov/management/board/README.md

 ## To run it
 To launch the project and the executables after compilation, you'll need to enter the two commands on two separate terminals (for the moment, there's no `.launch` file).
-Firstly, to launch the microcontroller before
+Firstly, to launch the microcontroller before:
 ```bash
 ros2 run board front
 ```
-Then, in a separate terminal, type
+Then, in a separate terminal, paste:
 ```bash
 ros2 run board back
 ```